cloudsoft/brooklyn-hyperledger/README.md

 * Continue adding additional locations to create additional clusters of validating peer nodes
 * Enter a name (optional)
 * Click the "Deploy" button

+**Note**: This deployment requires multiple locations to be configured.

 ## Demo Application Instructions